Don't Miss These Business Broker Red Flags

 Before you decide that hiring a business broker is right for you, let’s highlight the primary reasons that business owners find sales success with the assistance of a business broker:

-1) Business brokers help create professional marketing materials to ensure your business is presented in a format that investors and buyers like to see
+1) Help create professional marketing materials to ensure your business is presented in a format that investors and buyers like to see

-2) Business brokers identify a realistic valuation range based on industry, region, and initial confidential conversations with potential buyers
+2) Identify a realistic valuation range based on industry, region, and initial confidential conversations with potential buyers

-3) Business brokers bring tools, resources, and relationships that make finding a potential buyer much quicker than if you were to do it yourself
+3) Bring tools, resources, and relationships that make finding a potential buyer much quicker than if you were to do it yourself

-4) Business brokers identify challenges with the business and provide addressable actions to make your business more attractive to buyers
+4) Identify challenges with the business and provide addressable actions to make your business more attractive to buyers

-5) Business brokers conduct buyer screening, deal negotiation, and due diligence with buyers
+5) Conduct buyer screening, deal negotiation, and due diligence with buyers

-6) Most importantly, a good business broker will create competitive tension among buyers to ensure you are getting the best possible sale price and transaction structure for your business
+6) Create competitive tension among buyers to ensure you are getting the best possible sale price and transaction structure for your business

 Overall, having a business broker allows this process to run as smoothly as possible and be completed in less time than if you were to try to sell your business on your own.